 R402.2.9 Slab-on-grade floors.
 The minimum thermal resistance (R-value) of the insulation around the perimeter of unheated or heated slab-on-grade floors shall be as specified in Table R402.1.1.
 The insulation shall be placed on the outside of the foundation or on the inside of the foundation wall.
 The insulation shall extend downward from the top of the slab for a minimum distance as shown in the table or to the top of the footing, whichever is less, or downward to at least the bottom of the slab and then horizontally to the interior or exterior for the total distance shown in the table.
 A two-inch by two-inch (maximum) pressure treated nailer may be placed at the finished floor elevation for attachment of interior finish materials.
 Insulation extending away from the building shall be protected by pavement or by a minimum of 10 inches (254 mm) of soil.

-R402.2.9.1 Heated slab-on-grade floors (Mandatory).
+R402.2.9.1 Heated slab-on-grade floors .
 The entire area of a heated slab-on-grade floor shall be thermally isolated from the soil with a minimum of R-10 insulation.
 The insulation shall be an approved product for its intended use.
 If a soil gas control system is present below the heated slab-on-grade floor, which results in increased convective flow below the heated slab-on-grade floor, the heated slab-on-grade floor shall be thermally isolated from the sub-slab gravel layer.
 R-10 heated slab-on-grade floor insulation is required for all compliance paths.

 R402.2.10 Reserved.